A lot more effort needs to go into developing young people’s emotional and social skills, writes behavior adviser Amanda Whitehead

 - internal exclusion

-- unauthorised absence.
+- unauthorized absence.

 The data was collated from a total of 15 primary and secondary schools in Suffolk and Essex.
 It involved 198 children aged eight-12 years and their form teachers.